expresssos/expresssos.github.io/_pages/past.md

 The first combined EXPRESS/SOS workshop (<a href="http://www.win.tue.nl/expresssos2012/">EXPRESS/SOS 2012</a>) was co-located with CONCUR 2012 in Newcastle upon Tyne, UK and was co-chaired by Bas Luttik and Michel Reniers.
 The second combined <a href="http://www.win.tue.nl/expresssos2013/">EXPRESS/SOS 2013</a> workshop was co-located with CONCUR 2013 in Buenos Aires, Argentina and was co-chaired by Johannes Borgstr&oumlm and Bas Luttik.
-The combined <a href="http://www.math.unipd.it/~crafa/EXPRESSSOS2014/">EXPRESS/SOS 2014</a> workshop was co-located with CONCUR 2014 in Rome, Italy and was co-chaired by Johannes Borgstr&oumlm and Silvia Crafa.
-The next year the combined <a href="">EXPRESS/SOS 2015</a> workshop was co-located with CONCUR 2015 in Madrid,	Spain and was co-chaired by Silvia Crafa and Daniel Gebler.
-The combined <a href="http://express-sos2016.cs.vu.nl">EXPRESS/SOS 2016</a> workshop was co-located with CONCUR 2016 in Qu&eacutebec City, Canada and was co-chaired by Daniel Gebler and Kirstin Peters.
-The combined <a href="https://www.concur2017.tu-berlin.de/express_sos.html">EXPRESS/SOS 2017</a> workshop was co-located with CONCUR 2017 in Berlin, Germany and was co-chaired by Kirstin Peters and Simone Tini.
-The combined <a href="https://disat.uninsubria.it/~simone.tini/express_sos.html">EXPRESS/SOS 2018</a> workshop was co-located with CONCUR 2018 in Beijing, China and was co-chaired by Jorge Perez and Simone Tini.
-The combined <a href="https://express-sos2019.cs.ru.nl">EXPRESS/SOS 2019</a> workshop was co-located with CONCUR 2019 in Amsterdam, The Netherlands and was co-chaired by Jorge Perez and Jurriaan Rot.
-The combined <a href="https://express-sos2020.cs.ru.nl">EXPRESS/SOS 2020</a> workshop was co-located with CONCUR 2020 in Vienna, Austria, held on-line, and was co-chaired by Ornela Dardha and Jurriaan Rot.